 Addiction is one of the most common mental health disorders in the United States.
 Drugs, alcohol, and prescription medications are prone to misuse and abuse, leading to physical dependency.
 In fact, more than 10% of adults struggle with a substance abuse disorder each year.
-When you become physically dependent on drugs or alcohol, you can experience painful and overwhelming withdrawal symptoms which require detox therapy.
+When you become physically dependent on drugs or alcohol, you can experience painful and overwhelming withdrawal symptoms which require detox therapy services.

 For example, dehydration caused by diarrhea and vomiting is a particularly dangerous and a common symptom of opiate withdrawal.
 Alcohol withdrawal can cause fatal delirium tremors.
 Detox therapy and inpatient detox services greatly reduce the intensity and discomfort experienced during withdrawal.

 Detox therapy services are the safest and most effective way to detox to avoid potentially fatal complications and relapses.
 A detox center like Tides Edge Detox provides a safe and supportive place for you to get help during recovery and provides access to trained medical and clinical specialists that can alleviate withdrawal symptoms and connect you with inpatient and outpatient programs.

 What to Expect During Detox

 Our team of medical professionals at our detox facility assesses your physical, emotional, and psychological needs during detox.
 This allows us to create a treatment plan addressing your specific needs and meet the goals you set for your recovery.
 While detox involves monitoring individuals in a safe, comfortable setting as they progress through withdrawal, it also involves addiction therapy.

 Common detox therapy treatments utilized during detox include:

 - Holistic therapy: Using therapies like meditation, mindfulness, or yoga, this form of a detox makes sure to address not just the physical symptoms of addiction withdrawal but the spiritual needs of the individual.